bigskysoftware/htmx/www/docs.md

 ### Response Headers

-HTMx supports two special response headers:
+kutty supports two special response headers:

 * `X-KT-Trigger` - can be used to trigger client side events, see the [documentation](/events/X-KT-trigger) for examples.
 * `X-KT-Push` - can be used to push a new URL into the browsers address bar

 ### Request Order of Operations

-The order of operations in a HTMx request are:
+The order of operations in a kutty request are:

 * The element is triggered and begins a request
   * Values are gathered for the request